The members of the WSLHD Board are appointed by the NSW Minister for Health for a term of up to four years.

 PhD, FFPH (UK)

-His career has spanned positions in universities, government, health services and an independent health research institute.
+His career has spanned senior positions in universities, government, health services and an independent health research institute.

 He served as the head of Public Health in the UK Department of Health, responsible for leading policy development on a range of complex and large-scale public health challenges.